tzcnt/TooManyCooks/README.md

 - Clang 17 or newer (via clang-cl.exe)
 - ~~MSVC 19.42.34436~~

 MSVC has an open bug with symmetric transfer and final awaiters that destroy the coroutine frame.
-The code will compile but crashes at runtime.
-This bug has been open since 2022 and they just can't seem to fix it 🤔. ([bug link](https://developercommunity.visualstudio.com/t/Incorrect-code-generation-for-symmetric/1659260?scope=follow&viewtype=all))
+The code will compile, but crashes at runtime. ([bug link](https://developercommunity.visualstudio.com/t/Incorrect-code-generation-for-symmetric/1659260?scope=follow&viewtype=all))

 ### Supported Hardware
 - x86 (32- or 64-bit)